My Friend

 His sanctuary.

-And it was here, as the door opened and I entered behind my best friend, that the smell of sweet and spicy, earthy and smoky, became a part of me.
+And it is here, as the door opens and I enter behind my best friend, that the smell of sweet and spicy, earthy and smoky, becomes a part of me.

-As did the sight of Mr. Gould at his desk.
+As does the sight of Mr. Gould behind his desk.

 Smoking his pipe.